MiczFlor/RPi-Jukebox-RFID/documentation/developers/rfid/generic_nfcpy.md

 The link above also contains a list of [supported devices](https://nfcpy.readthedocs.io/en/latest/overview.html#supported-devices).

 The goal of this module is to handle USB NFC devices, that don't have a HID-keyboard driver, and thus cannot be used with the [genericusb](genericusb.md) module.
+Also some serial devices are supported.

 > [!NOTE]
 > Since nfcpy is a user-space library, it is required to supress the kernel from loading its driver.